SciCatProject/documentation/Operator/Step_by_Step_Setup.md

 #### Hint to add full text indexing

 Mongo DB needs to work with Indices to speed up the queries.
 All of these index definitions are created automatically, with one exception.
-This exception is described here: the following command must be executed **after** the database has been created in MongoDB, i.e. after starting catamel once.
+This exception is described here: the following command must be executed **after** the database has been created in MongoDB, i.e. after starting the backend once.

 Log into mongodb at the console, e.g. run